damonallison/notes/edu/coursera/machine-learning/README.md

 #### Error Analysis

-How to systematically make decisions on what you should do next.
+How do you systematically make decisions on what to work on?

 * Prototype!
 Start with a simple algorithm.
 Implement and test on cross-validation data.
 * Plot learning curves to decide if more data, more features are likely to help.